jdevfullstack/github-pages-tutorial/README.md

 For free accounts, GitHub does not allow you to host from a private repo.

-3. Initialize the repo with a README.md, or create one if it doesn't exist.
-This file will serve as the landing page if there are no other files to be served.
+3. Initialize the repo with a `README.md`, or create one if it doesn't exist.
+This file will serve as the default landing page on GitHub.
+   Other options include `index.html`, `index.htm` or `index.md`.
+The
+   simplest method to create a web page is by using Markdown, but you also have the option to write in HTML if you prefer.
+But if you are writing a content, mostly you will use Markdown more than HTML.

+   Note: While you can technically have `README.md`, `index.html`, `index.htm` and `index.md` in your repository, it's not standard practice to include all four.
+GitHub Pages will prioritize them in the following order: `index.html`, `index.htm`, `index.md`, and then `README.md`.
+It's best to choose one primary file for your landing page to avoid confusion.

 4. Go to `Settings` of the repository and look for GitHub Pages at the left side, it's just `Pages`.